Volunteer in Uganda – Most affordable programs with IKPVA!!

 Special Project – Work as a Volunteer in Uganda with the Microfinance Internships Program

-Special Project – Women and Girls Empowerment Projects
+Special Project: Volunteer in Uganda on Women and Girls Empowerment

 Volunteer in Uganda to help empower our women and girls.
 Women in Africa, Uganda inclusive, are an economically disadvantaged group and rural women in particular are more economically disadvantaged.
 Furthermore the lack of economic power of the rural communities, especially among women, is a major obstacle to long-term development.